Ballot Questions for the

 April 11, 2023 Needham Election

-The League of Women Voters of Needham will host “Focus on the 2023 Needham Ballot Questions” on Zoom and the Needham Channel on Monday, March 20, at 4:30 pm.
-The program will feature Select Board Chair Marianne Cooley and Police Chief John Schlittler.
-After they present, a League moderator and the Zoom audience will ask questions.
-You can also ask a question in advance via email at email@example.com.
-Please put “ballot question” in the subject line.
+The League of Women Voters of Needham hosted “Focus on the 2023 Needham Ballot Questions” on Zoom and the Needham Channel on Monday, March 20, at 4:30 pm.
+The program featured Select Board Chair Marianne Cooley and Police Chief John Schlittler.
+Watch the program here.

 What are the Ballot Questions?